AI Subscription Comparisons

 Basic$3/month or $32/year starting pricePost editing, longer posts, longer video uploads, reply prioritization, and other baseline featuresGrok is not presented as a core reason to buy

-Premium$8/month or $84/year starting priceCheckmark, fewer ads, creator monetization eligibility, Media Studio, and moreincreased usage limits on Grok
+Premium$8/month or $84/year starting priceCheckmark, fewer ads, creator monetization eligibility, Media Studio, and moreX Help says increased usage limits on Grok; the current signup page labels it Enhanced Grok access

 This is where many buyers get turned around:

-• You are first paying for the X platform
+• You are still first paying for the X platform

 If you do not care about X as a social platform, you should probably evaluate the standalone Grok plans first, not spend most of your time comparing Basic, Premium, and Premium+.